aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **What do the instances that comprise the dataset represent (e.g. documents, photos, people, countries)?** Are there multiple types of instances (e.g. movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.

-	*Your Answer Here*
+	The Company Dataset is stored in an Elasticsearch database.
+Each instance corresponds to a company.
+Each company is stored as document in a collection.
+The company attributes are saved in the form of JSON key-value pairs.

 2. **How many instances are there in total (of each type, if appropriate)?**

-	*Your Answer Here*
+	There are 12 million unique records of companies in the Company Dataset.

 3. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g. geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g. to cover a more diverse range of instances, because instances were withheld or unavailable).

-	*Your Answer Here*
+	The Company Dataset is a sample of a larger dataset.
+According to [Statista (2023)]([https://example.com/markdown-guide](https://www.statista.com/statistics/1260686/global-companies/)), there were 333.34 million companies in the world.
+This dataset contains 12 million of those companies.
+However, the selection criteria is unclear.

 4. **What data does each instance consist of?** "Raw" data (e.g. unprocessed text or images) or features?
 In either case, please provide a description.

-	*Your Answer Here*
+	Each instance in the Company Dataset contains attributes like name, location, parents, subsidiaries, industry, number of employees, annual revenue of a company.
+The attributes have different data types: arrays, strings, numbers nad enumerations.

 5. **Is there a label or target associated with each instance?** If so, please provide a description.

-	*Your Answer Here*
+	Yes.
+Since each document consists of company attributes and their values in the form of JSON key-value pairs, the instances are well-labelled.
+These are all the possible labels:

+	affiliated_profiles
+	all_subsidiaries
+	alternative_domains
+	alternative_names
+	average_employee_tenure
+	average_tenure_by_level
+	average_tenure_by_role
+	direct_subsidiaries
+	employee_churn_rate
+	employee_count
+	employee_count_by_country
+	employee_count_by_month
+	employee_count_by_month_by_level
+	employee_count_by_month_by_role
+	employee_growth_rate
+	facebook_url
+	founded
+	gics_sector
+	gross_additions_by_month
+	gross_departures_by_month
+	headline
+	id
+	immediate_parent
+	industry
+	inferred_revenue
+	linkedin_id
+	linkedin_url
+	location
+	location.address_line_2
+	location.continent
+	location.country
+	location.geo
+	location.locality
+	location.metro
+	location.name
+	location.postal_code
+	location.region
+	location.street_address
+	mic_exchange
+	naics
+	naics.industry_group
+	naics.naics_code
+	naics.naics_industry
+	naics.national_industry
+	naics.sector
+	naics.sub_sector
+	name
+	profiles
+	recent_exec_departures
+	recent_exec_hires
+	sic
+	sic.industry_group
+	sic.industry_sector
+	sic.major_group
+	sic.sic_code
+	size
+	summary
+	tags
+	ticker
+	top_next_employers_by_role
+	top_previous_employers_by_role
+	top_us_employee_metros
+	twitter_url
+	type
+	ultimate_parent

-6. **Is any information missing from individual instances?** If so, please provide a description, explaining why this information is missing (e.g. because it was unavailable).
+7. **Is any information missing from individual instances?** If so, please provide a description, explaining why this information is missing (e.g. because it was unavailable).
 This does not include intentionally removed information, but might include, e.g. redacted text.

+	Yes.

+8. **Are relationships between individual instances made explicit (e.g. users' movie ratings, social network links)?** If so, please describe how these relationships are made explicit.

 	*Your Answer Here*

-7. **Are relationships between individual instances made explicit (e.g. users' movie ratings, social network links)?** If so, please describe how these relationships are made explicit.
+9. **Are there recommended data splits (e.g. training, development/validation, testing)?** If so, please provide a description of these splits, explaining the rationale behind them.

 	*Your Answer Here*

-8. **Are there recommended data splits (e.g. training, development/validation, testing)?** If so, please provide a description of these splits, explaining the rationale behind them.
+10. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.

 	*Your Answer Here*

-9. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.

-	*Your Answer Here*

-10. **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?** If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a future user?
+11. **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?** If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

 	*Your Answer Here*

-11. **Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?** If so, please provide a description.
+12. **Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?** If so, please provide a description.

 	*Your Answer Here*

-12. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** If so, please describe why.
+13. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** If so, please describe why.

 	*Your Answer Here*

-13. **Does the dataset relate to people?** If not, you may skip the remaining questions in this section.
+14. **Does the dataset relate to people?** If not, you may skip the remaining questions in this section.

 	*Your Answer Here*

-14. **Does the dataset identify any subpopulations (e.g. by age, gender)?** If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.
+15. **Does the dataset identify any subpopulations (e.g. by age, gender)?** If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.

 	*Your Answer Here*

-15. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.
+16. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.

 	*Your Answer Here*

-16. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.
+17. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.

 	*Your Answer Here*

-17. **Any other comments?**
+18. **Any other comments?**

 	*Your Answer Here*